biranjan/biranjan.github.io/blog/content/posts/python_introspection.md

-These are the global variable available to me(might be differnt for you).
-Now if I define new variable it will be avaialble from globals too.
+These are the global variable available to me(might be different for you).
+Now if I define new variable it will be available from globals too.

 ```python